adam-maj/deep-learning/README.md

 # 1. Constraints

 We can define intelligence[^1] as the ability to accurately model reality[^2].
-Practically, we're interested in models of reality that are capable of performing economically valuable tasks.
+Practically, we're interested in models of reality that are useful for performing economically valuable tasks.

 The goal of deep learning is to produce accurate models of reality for these useful tasks by:

-1. Treating reality as a set of complex probability distributions[^3]
+1. Treating the true models that describe reality as complex probability distributions[^3]
 2. Creating neural networks capable of modeling complex probability distributions
 3. Training these networks to learn to model the probability distributions that underlie reality

 In this view, creating intelligence with deep learning involves just two steps:

-1. Collect some useful information about reality to learn from
+1. Collect useful information about reality (collect data)
-2. Create a model that can effectively learn this information
+2. Create a neural network that can effectively learn from this information (model data)

-So, the only way to increase the intelligence of our models is by improving how effectively we accomplish these two steps.
+The only way to increase the intelligence of our model is to improve how well we accomplish each of these steps.

-With this in mind, we can look at the constraints that determine how we can improve digital intelligence by either means.
+With this in mind, we can look at the constraints that govern this process.
 Let's start by understanding the constraint on data.

-[^1]: Everyone has different definitions of intelligence, all of which are useful in different contexts.
+[^1]: Everyone has different definitions of intelligence, all of which are useful in different contexts, and none of which capture the full picture of what this word means.
 People may disagree with the specifics of this definition.
 I've chosen this one for the sake of simplicity to clearly frame what we're trying to achieve with deep learning from an economic perspective - I'm less concerned with it's philosophical implications here.
 [^2]: Karl Friston's [Free Energy Principle](https://www.nature.com/articles/nrn2787) suggests that this definition of intelligence is also valid in the context of the brain (beware, the paper is explained with unnecessary mathematical complexity, but the core concept it describes is simple).
+Notably, intelligence systems create models of the world and then use those models to perform _active inference_ to modify their environments.
 [^3]: This idea may seem unintuitive at first.
-But it's actually saying something very simple: (1) reality has a set of rules that govern what happens (2) we can effectively predict the effect of actions by creating more accurate models of these rules (3) since these models have some uncertainty about the likelihood of different events, they actually deal in terms of probabilities.
+But it's actually saying something very simple: (1) reality has a set of rules that govern what happens (2) we can model these rules by assigning probabilities to what's likely to happen, given what has already happened (3) thus, these models are probability distributions.
 Again, the [Free Energy Principle](https://www.nature.com/articles/nrn2787) supports this view of modeling reality.

 <br />